 Knative Eventing uses standard HTTP POST requests to send and receive events between event producers and sinks.
 These events conform to the CloudEvents specifications, which enables creating, parsing, sending, and receiving events in any programming language.

-Knative Eventing supports the following use cases:
+Examples of supported Knative Eventing use cases:

-- You can send events to a broker as an HTTP POST, and use binding to decouple the destination configuration from your application that produces events.
+Publish an event without creating a consumer.
+You can send events to a broker as an HTTP POST, and use binding to decouple the destination configuration from your application that produces events.

-- You can use a trigger to consume events from a broker based on event attributes.
+Consume an event without creating a publisher.
+You can use a trigger to consume events from a broker based on event attributes.
 The application receives events as an HTTP POST.